1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Non-spouse beneficiaries must begin taking withdrawals (based on their life expectancy) in the year following the death of the original owner, or clean out the account completely within five years.
 (This rule applies to both traditional and Roth IRAs.)
 If your husband or wife named you the beneficiary of the IRA, however, you have another choice: You can claim the IRA as your own.
 If it’s a traditional IRA, that means you would not be required to take minimum distributions until you reach age 70½.
 If it’s a Roth, you’d never have to take distributions.
 In some cases, though, it might make sense to treat the account as an inherited IRA rather than your own ... at least for a while.
 If you are younger than 59½, you can withdraw funds from an inherited IRA without paying the 10% penalty for early withdrawals.
 (This penalty is often of little or no threat to Roth IRAs.)
 If you’ll need some of the money in a traditional IRA before age 59½, you could treat the IRA as an inherited account until you reach that age and then claim it as your own.
 (Learn more about what happens when a spouse inherits an IRA.)

 At Kiplinger, we call this the Angel of Death tax break.
 The tax basis of most assets you inherit from your spouse is stepped up to the property’s value on the day he or she died.
-(The exception to this rule applies to retirement accounts as discussed in the previous slide.)
+(A major exception to this rule applies to retirement accounts, such as IRAs or pensions, which are taxed to the heir just as they would have been to the original owner.
+You’ll find more detail on this later in this slideshow.)

 Since the basis is the amount from which gain or loss is figured when you sell the asset, this means that tax on any appreciation prior to the death is forgiven.
 Say, for example, that your husband had stock in a brokerage account for which he had paid $10,000 but was worth $50,000 when he died.
 Your basis would be $50,000.
 Only if you sold the stock for more than that would you owe any capital gains tax.
 If you sold it for less than $50,000, in fact, you would have a tax-saving capital loss.
 If you and your spouse owned investments jointly, at least 50% of the basis is stepped up to the date-of-death value.
 If you live in a community-property state, 100% of the value may be stepped up.